Bees are prized for their honey – New Zealanders each eat about 1.5 kilograms of it per year, which is high by world standards.

 The export of live bees generated $0.9 million in 2006.
 Queens, or packages of worker bees and a queen, are sold to stock new hives.
 This well-established trade is due to New Zealand’s reputation for having comparatively disease-free stock.

-Beekeepers hire out more than 90,000 hives each year to pollinate crops, mostly kiwifruit.
-It is estimated that pollination services are worth about $9 million annually.
+In the 2000s, beekeepers hired out more than 90,000 hives each year to pollinate crops, mostly kiwifruit.
+It was estimated that pollination services were worth about $9 million annually.
 The value of bee pollination to the agricultural industry is difficult to estimate, but is predominantly related to the pollination of white clover flowers.
 In pasture, the regeneration of clover is largely from seed heads that have dropped seeds onto the soil, some of which last for many years before germinating.
 On cropping farms, clover seeds are harvested and sold for the sowing of new pastures.
-The production of these seeds would have required pollination of clover flowers at some earlier date.
+The production of these seeds required pollination of clover flowers at some earlier date.

 The most serious disease of honeybees in New Zealand is American foulbrood (AFB), which is caused by a bacterium.
 Extremely contagious and deadly, it affects only the larvae and has a characteristic smell.
 It was accidentally introduced with the first bee imports and by the 1880s was well established.
 Legislation in the early 20th century set up measures to control AFB and helped keep commercial beekeeping economically worthwhile.